Tags

 When you’re selling a SaaS product, this narrows things down a bit.
 Because you’re selling software, your “customer support” will likely cover things like troubleshooting technical difficulties, helping customers set up accounts, and answering general questions in addition to making sure customers are getting the most out of your product.

-With SaaS businesses, customers usually expect to be able to reach your support team through phone or live chat support, and many contact center teams also have self-service options like chatbots and IVR systems.
+With SaaS businesses, customers usually expect to be able to reach your support team through phone or live chat support, and many contact centre teams also have self-service options like chatbots and IVR systems.

 👉 Dialpad tip: